-2005 Proton Savvy 1.2 from Malaysia
+2005 Proton Savvy MM 1.2 from Australia and New Zealand

 Would you buy another car from this manufacturer?
 No